Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Washington stats and trends

-- In Washington's 12 games this season, it has five wins against the spread.

-- The Football Team have covered the spread once this year when underdogs by 4 points or more (in five chances).
+- This season, the Football Team have just one ATS win in five games as an underdog of 4 points or more.

-- Washington's games this season have hit the over on five of 12 set point totals (41.7%).
+- Washington's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- When Washington puts up more than 22.3 points, it is 3-1 against the spread and 4-0 overall.
+- Washington is 3-1 against the spread and 4-0 overall in games when it scores more than 22.3 points.

-- Washington is 1-3 against the spread and 2-2 overall when the team totals over 372.5 yards.
+- Washington is 1-3 against the spread and 2-2 overall when the team amasses more than 372.5 yards.

 - This season the Football Team have 17 turnovers, six fewer than the Cowboys have takeaways (23).